General Info – summary

 Common names: (Afr) Geelskulpblombos.
 (Eng) Yellow Shell-flower.

-Family: Stilbaceae: (Family with 6 genera about 14 species).
+Family: Stilbaceae: (Family with 6 genera and about 14 species).
 Local genera on this website include Anastrabe, Bowkeria, Halleria, and Nuxia.
 Members of this family have simple and entire Leaves that lack stipules and have recurved margins.
 Non-stellate hairs are present.
-Flowers are bisexual and zygomorphic or regular and the corolla is funnel shaped.
-The usually 4 Stamens are epipetalous, and the superior Ovary initially has 2 locules each with 1 ovule.
-Fruit is a dehiscent capsule.
+Flowers are bisexual and zygomorphic or regular and the corolla is funnel-shaped and usually 2-lipped.
+The usually 4 Stamens are epipetalous (born on or arising from the petals), and the usually superior Ovary initially has 2 locules each with 1 ovule.
+Fruit is usually a dehiscent capsule but may be a berry.

 Name derivation: Bowkerianamed after two naturalists Col. H. Bowker (1826-1900) – and his sister M. S. Barber who was a botanist.
 He was better known as an Entomologist and Botanist.
 He was also the co-author with Roland Trimen of a book on ‘South African Butterflies’.
-The entire genus Bowkeria (all 3 species) is endemic in Southern Africa. citrina – lemon yellow – referring to the flowers.
-The other 2 species are B. cymosa (the tallest Bowkeria) and B. verticilata (both are mountainous species).
+The entire genus Bowkeria has 3 species) is endemic in Southern Africa.
+The other 2 species are B. cymosa (the tallest Bowkeria) and B. verticilata (both are mountainous species). citrina – lemon yellow – referring to the flowers.

 Tree

 The Tree may reach 3m high, but it is usually a multi-stemmed aromatic shrub with sessile glands on many parts.
-The Bark is often dark grey (photo 629) to greyish white (photo 544).
-In addition there are small light coloured and distinctly raised lenticels (usually raised corky oval or elongated areas on the plant that allow the uncontrolled interchange of gases with the environment – photos 629 & 544).
+The Bark is often dark grey (photos 629 & 590 under Leaves) to greyish white (photo 544).
+In addition, there are small light coloured and distinctly raised lenticels (usually raised corky oval or elongated areas on the plant that allow the uncontrolled interchange of gases with the environment – photos 629 & 544).
 Fine soft golden Hairs are present on young branches.

 Leaves

-The soft Leaves occur in whorls of 3 or 4 (photo 590) or they are occasionally opposite.
+The soft, slightly leathery Leaves occur in whorls of 3 or 4 (photo 590) or they are occasionally opposite (photo 590).
 They are narrowly elliptic to lanceolate and up to 8 x 1cm (photo 540).
 All leaves are simple (have a single blade which may have incisions that are not deep enough to divide the leaf into leaflets).
-The Margin is hairy (photo 118) and narrowly scalloped (photo 540) – more so in young plants.
+The Margin is hairy (photo 118) and narrowly scalloped (photo 540) – especially in young plants.
 It may also be entire (with a continuous margin, not in any way indented).
 The Blade may have fine hairs of different intensity.
 The Upper surface is a dull olive green with a sunken midrib.
 The Lower surface is much lighter and has a clearly visible yellow protruding midrib (photo 540).
-The midrib and lateral veins are yellowish green.
+The midrib and lateral veins are yellowish and tend to arch along the margin prior to reaching it.
 All veins are best viewed when the leaf is held against the sun (photo 118).
 The Apex tapers to a point.
 The Base also tapers – slightly less so.
 The Petiole (leaf stalk) is greenish yellow, hairy and up to 7mm long (photo 540).
 Stipules (basal appendages of the petiole) are absent.
-Leaves are pleasantly aromatic and smell of lemon when crushed.
+Leaves have a pleasantly lemony aromatic flavour when crushed.
 This is the only species in the genus Bowkeria with this diagnostic characteristic.

 Flowers